centre-for-effective-altruism/cea-www-static/src/content/people/peter-buckley.md

 title: Peter Buckley
 position: Analyst
 featuredImage: /images/people/peterbuckley.jpg
-cmsUserSlug: ""
+cmsUserSlug: peter-buckley
 date: 2015-11-30T00:00:00.000Z
 organisation: eao
-staffType: staff
+staffType: contractor
 published: null
-menuOrder: 5
+menuOrder: 8
 ---

  Peter is currently on a leave of absence from the University of Pennsylvania, where he is pursuing degrees in Mechanical Engineering and Business.